 The main feature of our approach is the integration of a powerful and flexible formalism in a user-friendly and efficient lexicon editor that allows the linguist to deal with linguistic notions such as inflection paradigms, lemmas and suffixes instead of handling a huge file in a text editor that simply lists all the forms of a lexicon.
 Other formalisms, such as DATR or Leffe are, in our opinion, more complex and hard to learn.
 Thus, their application in an industrial context is less appropriate.
 OAL provides a more user-friendly and intuitive environment for lexicon development, speeds up the whole process, and uses a formalism, SylLex, that is also intuitive and easy to understand.
-Moreover, OAL does not only provide a lexicon editor, but different functionalities to assist the linguist during the whole process of lexicon enrichment: it includes a guessing tool to aid the linguist to add new words to the linguist by suggesting possible inflection paradigms for each new lemma for simple nouns, adjectives and verbs.
+Moreover, OAL does not only provide a lexicon editor, but different functionalities to assist the linguist to add new words to the linguist by suggesting possible inflection paradigms for each new lemma for simple nouns, adjectives and werbs.
 Further work will concentrate on how to aid the linguist to encode compounds and MWUs, which will be very helpful for encoding terminologies with specific compounds and MWUs.
 The next challenge for OAL will be to add other languages with rich inflection as German and Polish, as well as an analytic language, Chinese.